parkhub/aws-api-gateway/README.md

 - Extend Existing API Gateway REST APIs without disrupting other services.
 - Integrate with AWS Lambda via the [aws-lambda component](https://github.com/serverless-components/aws-lambda)
 - Authorize requests with AWS Lambda authorizers
-- Create proxy endpoints for any URL with 3 lines of code (coming soon)
+- Create proxy endpoints for any URL with 3 lines of code
 - Create mock endpoints by specifying the object you'd like to return (coming soon)
 - Debug API Gateway requests Via CloudWatch Logs (coming soon)
 - Protect your API with API Keys (coming soon)